aaronparker/aaronparker.github.io/_posts/2007-04-19-unattended-presentation-server-45.md

 ### Installing Presentation Server

 Citrix provide _UnattendedInstall_.exe, _UnattendedTemplate_.txt and some sample transform files on the Presentation Server CD; however all of these just pass options to Windows Installer.
-I prefer to set the options out in a script so that it&#8217;s easier to see the options and modify them if required.
-The options I&#8217;ve listed here will install Presentation Server adding the server to the farm with a direct connection to the data store.
+I prefer to set the options out in a script so that it's easier to see the options and modify them if required.
+The options I've listed here will install Presentation Server adding the server to the farm with a direct connection to the data store.
 You will need to create a DSN that points to your data store, whether this is hosted on SQL Server or Oracle.
 First up we build the options into a single environment variable, effectively adding them to a single line.
 Listed like this makes the script easier to read:

 [code]SET OPTIONS=ALLUSERS=TRUE REBOOT="ReallySuppress" /l*v "%SYSTEMROOT%tempCPS45.log" /QB
 SET OPTIONS=%OPTIONS% CTX\_MF\_FARM_SELECTION="Join"